kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    :align: center

-.. centered:: Fig.: mu_simple.py - Simple plot using defaults

 **Explanation:**

 This is a simple script that displays an image using the defaults for the axes, the limits, the color map and many other properties.
-From a :class:`maputils.FITSimage` a :class:`maputils.FITSimage.Annotatedimage` object is derived.
+From an object from class :class:`maputils.FITSimage` an object from class :class:`maputils.FITSimage.Annotatedimage` object is derived.

-This object has methods to create other objects that can be plotted with Matplotlib.
+This object has methods to create other objects (image, contours, graticule, ruler etc.) that can be plotted with Matplotlib.
 To plot these objects we need to call method :meth:`maputils.Annotatedimage.plot`